BirdeeHub/birdeevim/README.md

         language debuggers for dap and dap-ui without mason in Lua?
         Regular or Nix it doesnt matter, just no non-nix package managers for the debugger itself.

-    3. Why can I only select a non-default package in bash?
-In zsh it says bad pattern or no match.

 ---

 Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
 I borrowed some code from it as well because I couldn't have written it better yet.